cafebazaar/BazaarPay/README.md

 ## Setup

-`BazaarPay` is available on the `jitpack` repository.
+`BazaarPay` is available through the JitPack repository.
 You can declare this repository in your project `build.gradle` file:

 ```groovy